compasjs/compas/docs/features/test-and-bench-runner.md

 **setup**

 A function that is called before any test file is imported.
-Executed both for single file tests and when running all tests via `yarn compas test`.
+Executed both for single file tests and when running all tests via `compas test`.
 When workers are used as explained in the [cli section](#cli), all workers will run this setup function.
 If the function returns a promise, the runner will wait till the promise is resolved before loading any test file.

 Note that when a single test file is executed, the test file and it's imports are already resolved before this setup function will be called.